NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 .. math:: PoolPumpkWhs = 158.5 / 0.070 \cdot (0.5 + 0.25 \cdot NumberofBedrooms / 3 + 0.35 \cdot ConditionedFloorArea / 1920)

-A ``Heater/Type`` element can be specified; if not provided, a pool heater will not be modeled.
+A ``Heater`` element can be specified; if not provided, a pool heater will not be modeled.
 Currently only pool heaters specified with ``Heater[Type="gas fired" or Type="electric resistance" or Type="heat pump"]`` are recognized.
 The annual energy consumption (``Load[Units='kWh/year' or Units='therm/year']/Value``) can be provided, otherwise they will be calculated using the following equations from the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.